NathanDuma/mkspriten64/README.md

 # mksprite64

 Windows equivalent so the SGI program mksprite for the Nintendo 64.
-Converts png to a c source file.
+Converts png to a h header and c source file.

 Usage:
 Specify file path (must end in .png): -f file.png